829-Studios/wordpress-tools/README.md

   - Users with @829llc.com email addresses (production)
   - Any administrator (local development environments)
 - **Network/Multisite Support**: All settings work seamlessly in both single-site and network-activated configurations

+## Admin Customizations

+### Environment Indicator
+The plugin automatically adds a color-coded environment indicator to the WordPress admin toolbar, making it easy to identify which environment you're working in:

+- **🔴 Production** (Red): Live production sites
+- **🟡 Staging** (Orange): Staging environments (automatically detected for *.829dev.com and *.wpenginepowered.com domains)
+- **🟢 Development** (Green): Local development environments

+The environment type is automatically detected based on domain or can be set via the `WP_ENVIRONMENT_TYPE` constant in `wp-config.php`.

+### Other Customizations
+- Custom admin footer text crediting WordPress and 829 Studios

 ## Requirements